Sk16er/hope_nano/README.md

 ## Abstract

-**Nano-HOPE** is a pristine, educational, and high-fidelity implementation of the **HOPE** (Higher-Order Policy Engine) architecture.
+**Nano-HOPE** is an unofficial, educational, and high-fidelity implementation of the **HOPE** (Higher-Order Policy Engine) architecture.
 Unlike standard Transformers, HOPE employs a **Self-Modifying Titans Core** that updates its own weights at inference time, allowing it to "learn" from the context dynamically.

 This repository implements the exact **L2 Regression / Delta Rule** update mechanism described in the research, optimized for readability and educational value.